vszakats/hb/README.md

       for gtxwc terminal lib:    libx11-dev
       for console mouse support: libgpm-dev OR libgpmg1-dev

-Optional, to override locally hosted sources:
+Optional, to override vendored sources:

       for zlib support:          zlib1g-dev
       for pcre2 (regex) support: libpcre2-dev